chaunceygardiner/weewx-weatherboard/README.md

 * Air Quality Indicator (If [weewx-purple](https://github.com/chaunceygardiner/weewx-purple) is installed.)

 The inspiration for this skin is the RainWise LED Weather Oracle display.

+Following is a screen shot of the WeatherBoard&trade; skin.

 ![WeatherBoard screen shot](WeatherBoard.png)